tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

-5. Allows the user to set a custom title that is visible on the Checkout page (e.g. Pay By Card).
+2. Select a custom title for the card payment option (e.g., Pay by Card).
+This title will be visible on the checkout page for your customers.

-Title:
 ![](/assets/BigCommerce/Imagen5.png)